Unless you’re new here, you know you should probably be taking creatine. It’s one of the most well-research, reliable

 If you eat a ton of red meat (and here’s why you should be) then you’re getting plenty of creatine from your diet.
 And like most nutrients, there’s a point of diminishing returns.
 A 16-ounce steak contains around 2 grams of creatine.
-The recommended serving for creatine is 5 grams.
-Even if you’re a red meat-eater, it’s worth trying creatine monohydrate to see if you respond to it.
+The recommended serving for creatine is 5 grams per day.
+Even if you’re a red meat eater, it’s worth trying creatine monohydrate to see if you respond to it.

 One easy way to gauge its effectiveness is to see if you gain weight within a few days.
 It will be water weight, but the gain will be a sign that you aren’t saturated with creatine and therefore can benefit from creatine supplementation.